 Every parent wants to leave a legacy for their children and Mike and Linda Lee Hanley are no exception.
-The Hanleys have been hard-working cattle ranchers in Idaho for decades.
+The Hanleys have been hard-working cattle ranchers in Idaho and Oregon for decades.

 They passed on their ranch to their daughter and son-in-law, Martha and John Corrigan, so the couple could carry on their ranching legacy.
 But when the Corrigans applied for a grazing permit, they learned the government had illegally cancelled their grazing rights.